 In New Zealand, toilet waste and grey water must only be drained at approved dump stations.
 It’s an important law that helps us keep our environment clean and safe — and travellers like yourself healthy.

 Most towns have at least one public dump station which is free to use.
-Larger campgrounds also usually have one or more dump stations available for their customers.
+Larger campgrounds also have one or more dump stations available for their customers.
 Use a travel app such as Campermate or search on Google for the closest dump station location.

 Remember that you’ll need to empty out the tanks before you return your motorhome.

-Use public toilets when possible
+Use public toilets

 - Playground areas